The Qurra Papyrus - Oriental Institute No. 13757, 90 AH / 709 CE

 Last Modified: 3rd December 2005

-Figure (a): Recto and (b) verso of the papyrus
+Figure: (a) Recto and (b) verso of the papyrus along with their contents.

 35 cm x 20 cm.
 Medium brown, very fine papyrus.
 Slightly worm eaten; right half much broken, but fortunately between the lines.
 The small writing on verso has suffered more damage than the writing on recto.

 The translation of recto is: